evarenteronieto/Python_Bootcamp/README.md

 # Python_Bootcamp
-Proyects from my python bootcamp.
+Projects from my python bootcamp.
-For each project I will post the project description and code restrictions
+For each project I have posted the description and code restrictions